2629 words

 Why this keeps happening#

 Containers are a smaller slice of that total than npm or PyPI.
-The propagation model is identical.
+The propagation model is the same.
 A base image ships, downstream teams pull it, and the maintainer’s attack surface becomes the attack surface of every production cluster that pulled it.
 One compromised personal access token reaches a cluster in Frankfurt and a cluster in Singapore by the next morning, because the image digest has already rolled out through the nightly base rebuilds in both places.

 Risk and blast radius#